-A member of my close family has been using a technique to build substantial wealth that doesn’t require a high income or any specialized knowledge, extra work, or effort.
+A member of my family has been using a technique to build substantial wealth that doesn’t require a high income or any specialized knowledge, extra work, or effort.
 I was so impressed by the way he implemented this program, I thought I would share it with my other family and friends (as well as anyone else who reads my blog) without giving away who it is.

 Each month, he has a house payment of approximately $1,500, payable to U.S. Bank.
 He decided that instead of making an extra $300 payment along with his regular mortgage bill to lower principal and pay the debt off early, he would instead establish a direct stock purchase plan and have that same amount automatically used to buy shares of U.S. Bancorp.
 He was convinced the balance sheet of the bank was strong, and the fact that the CEO earns more in cash dividends from his outright ownership of U.S. Bancorp stock made him feel confident that management would act in the best long-term interest of shareholders compared to other banks, where huge bonuses and perks rewarded failure.